Skip to main content

 Satellite Brought BBS's To The Next Level

-As we always were looking for a new cutting edge way to bring entertainment online, our partnership with Planet Connect connected us to a new world via satellite.
-Satellite Internet seems normal now, but in 1990s, it was mind-blowing to be able to get programs and photos from space.
-Our user counts skyrocketed with the new technology, forcing us to quadruple the capacity of users we could handle at once.
+As we were always looking for a new, cutting-edge way to bring entertainment online, our partnership with Planet Connect opened a new world via satellite.
+Satellite Internet seems normal now, but in the 1990s, it was mind-blowing to receive programs and photos from space.
+Our user counts skyrocketed with the new technology, forcing us to quadruple the number of users we could handle at once.

 '90s Cybercrime